877-852-8463CareersLocationsPatient PortalRequest Appointment

 • Call Now

-• Request an Appointment
+• Schedule Appointment

-Cataract Surgery & Treatments
+Cataract Surgery & Treatment

-Home » Eye Care Services » Cataract Surgery & Treatments
+Home >> Eye Care Services >> Cataract Surgery & Treatment

 Give Us A Call

-Cataract Surgery & Treatments
+Cataract Surgery Options

-Traditional Cataract Surgery at Specialty Eye Institute
+Traditional Cataract Surgery

 Traditional cataract surgery uses a no-stitch incision and is very safe and efficient.
+We offer both laser cataract surgery and traditional surgery.

 After our staff of eye doctors perform a cataract treatment, you can go back to your normal routine—including exercise and other strenuous activity—in as little as one day.
 We offer cataract surgery and treatment solutions to customers in your area.
 The staff at Specialty Eye Institute makes eyesight restoration quick and convenient.
-Want to learn more about our traditional cataract surgery?
-Give our team of eye doctors a call at (877) 852-8463 to request a consultation.

 Cataract Surgery Recovery